AlyceBrady/ramp/installation/INSTALL.md

   On Debian-based systems, for example, the instructions and file names are differnt.
-- [Write instructions for setting up vhosts.] … See the vhostExamples.conf file in the installation directory for examples on setting up virtual hosts on your machine for the demonstration and development/production databases.
-You may need to first enable virtual hosting within `/etc/apache2/httpd.conf` by uncommenting the `Include` line for `httpd-vhosts.conf`.
+- [Write instructions for setting up vhosts.] … See the vhostExamples.conf
+- On some machines, you may need to first enable virtual hosting within `/etc/apache2/httpd.conf` by uncommenting the `Include` line for `httpd-vhosts.conf`.
+- Define the virtual host(s) you are going to use.
+Exactly how this is done is machine-dependent.
+For example, on some machines you will edit a file in the apache directory structure (e.g., `/etc/apache2/extra/httpd-vhosts.conf) and add however many virtual host definitions you want to that file.
+On others (Debian, for example), you will need to provide a separate file in a directory such as /etc/apache2/sites-available for each virtual host.
+The `.../ramp/installation/vhost-configs` directory contains a set of example files that could be used as templates for individual files on Debian-based machines, or whose contents could be added to an `httpd-vhosts.conf` file on other architectures.
+- Reload or restart the Apache server.
+(On Debian, you first enable the new virtual hosts using a2ensite and then reload apache.)

+- Unless the new server name is being served by DNS, you will need to make changes on the client machines to use the new virtual hosts.
-If the server is being used on the local machine, you need to edit `/etc/hosts` and add lines that resolve the virtual server names from vhosts to the local machine.
+  For example, this might be a matter of editing `/etc/hosts` on the client machine and adding lines that resolve the virtual server names from the appropriate machine.
 For example,

-        127.0.0.1       ramp.development
+        123.45.0.67     rampdemo

+[__Notes that need to be updated__]
 If the server should be accessible to a limited, pre-defined set of machines, edit `/etc/hosts` files on those machines to resolve the virtual hostnames to the machine servicing Ramp.
 If Ramp should